timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-11-11:
+# Objectives for Today 2020-11-12:

-- Making the Sphere to Oriented Box Test pass with flying colors.
-- Continue improving the physics system, perhaps change testing/delay visualizations.
+- Start digging into friction and/or angular momentum in collisions.

 **Purpose**

 To create the physics engine that will one day run the simulator.

-NEW RECORD: Day 166 in a row
+NEW RECORD: Day 167 in a row